jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment1.md

 ## Hints

 - Start early!
 There is a learning curve for gem5, so start early and ask questions on Piazza and in discussion.
-- If you need help, come to office hours for the TA, or post your questions on Campuswire.
+- If you need help, come to office hours for the TA, or post your questions on Piazza.